amughalbscs16/amughalbscs16/Readme.md

 ## Hi there, this is Ali Hassaan Mughal!
 I decide the language as per it's capabilities.
 Both a Team Player and an Self-Learner.
+Most of my work since 2020 has been in Private Repositories, Hence not many updates on the Github.
 </br>
 <h5> And! </h5>
 I’m currently learning everything 🤓